-Payment: $100 deposits are due at the time of booking.
-Please make checks payable to Just Got Reel Sportfishing and send to 309 Silverbrook Drive, Wilmington, DE 19804.
+Payment: $200 deposits are due at the time of booking.
+Please make checks payable to Just Got Reel Sportfishing and send to 36348 Ridgeshore Lane, Millville, DE 19967.
 The balance is due in cash upon our return to the docks (no payment upfront, this puts undo pressure on the Captain and is considered bad luck).
 In the event of inclement weather, we will attempt to reschedule.
 If that's not possible your deposit will be refunded in full.

-Flounder/Sea Bass Fishing is primarily done 5-20 miles from the inlet at artificial reefs, wrecks, and over other bottom structure.
+Flounder/Sea Bass Fishing is primarily done 5-25 miles from the inlet at artificial reefs, wrecks, and over other bottom structure.
 This type of fishing is great for people of all ages.
-It is very "hands-on" in the sense that you have a fishing rod in your hand most of the day so you can feel "the bite."
-At times, we are also able to catch bluefish and spanish mackerel inshore by trolling or casting lures.
+It is very "hands-on" in the sense that you have a fishing rod in your hand most of the day so you can feel the fish bite.
+At times, we are also able to catch bluefish, spanish mackerel, false ablacore (aka bonito), and mahi mahi inshore by trolling or casting lures.

 Shark fishing is typically 10-40 miles offshore.
 We anchor or drift while attracting sharks to our baits with a chum slick.
 The primary targets are makos and threshers.
 You may keep one mako or thresher shark per day and they are excellent table fare.
 These sharks fight hard, often breaching (launching into the air) when they take the bait and realize they are hooked, and they can weigh anywhere from 100 pounds all the way up to 500+ pounds.
 While targeting makos and threshers it is not unusual to catch other species that we release such as blue sharks and dusky sharks.

-Offshore Fishing on the Just Got Reel is best when limited to 4 persons for everyone's comfort and enjoyment.
+Offshore Fishing on the Just Got Reel is best when limited to 4 persons for everyone's comfort and enjoyment but we can accomodate up to 6.
 This usually involves running 40-65 miles where we find lumps, and canyons created by the drop-off at the edge of the continental shelf.
-The change in depth combined with warm clean water from the Gulf Stream Current attracts bait which in turn brings the larger pelagics like tuna, dolphin (mahi-mahi), marlin, and wahoo.
+The change in depth combined with warm, clean water from the Gulf Stream Current attracts bait which in turn brings the larger pelagics like tuna, dolphin (mahi-mahi), marlin, and wahoo.
 This type of fishing relies on trolling a spread of baits and teasers to attract game fish and entice them to bite.
 Chunking (throwing chunks of cutup bait fish) and jigging are also effective techniques depending on the time of the year and conditions.

 NO BANANAS!
 We have a strict "no bananas policy" on the Just Got Reel.
 These little, yellow, devil fruits are considered to be very bad luck.
 Please don't bring any with you.